garden map

 when you land somewhere new, what feeling does that place bring to you?

-on most of the text-centric internet websites, i found a sense of tiredness. not to romanticize the 2000's creative personal websites (that are indeed fun!), but also caring for ease of use, information design and data storage. the few modern websites that i really like (found by spending hundreds of hours doing research) still brought me only a sense of surprise or interest. delight is a different thing. it's hard to come by. much harder to craft, especially already inside of the context of modern browsers and data siloes.
+on most of the text-centric internet websites, i found a sense of exhaustion. not to romanticize the 2000's creative personal websites (that are indeed fun!), but also caring for ease of use, information design and data storage. the few modern websites that i really like (found by spending hundreds of hours doing research) still only brought me a sense of surprise, excitement or interest. delight, relief, a sense of home are a different thing. they're hard to come by. much harder to craft, especially already inside of the context of modern browsers and data siloes.

 many amazing ideas that i know i'd love to know are stuck in dry academic papers, without taking advantage of the dynamic medium we find ourselves in. something like open knowledge maps indeed can support the discovery, but many of francis miller's principles for information design and presentation for example are still far from implemented. and LLMs are obviously still very limited (and text-centric).